LeonEstrak/LeonEstrak/README.md

 <hr style:="border-top: 8px solid #bbbborder-radius: 5px;"/>

 <h2 style="font-family:'verdana'">
 Heya !!
 I am Aniket Chakraborty 😃.
 I am from New Delhi, India and currently doing my B.Tech from NIIT University.
 I am an aspiring Software Engineer with an inclination towards Full Stack Development.
-I prefer working with TypeScript in the front-end and using Go when designing my backend APIs.
+I prefer working with Flutter or TypeScript in the front-end and using Go when designing my backend APIs.

 </h2>